 According to Somaliweyn, “At least two people have been killed and two others injured in [airstrikes] in the central Somali town of Kunyo Barrow on Monday.”
 Radio Kulmiye said four were killed and three injured – though made no mention of the combatant status of the casualties.

 However according to Morad News and Somali Memo – both news sites viewed as pro-Shabaab – two civilians were injured.
 Morad asserted that “Suspected #US drone strike reported in Kunya-Barow town in #Somalia’s Lower Shabelle region.
 Two civilians, elderly woman and child wounded, taken to a local clinic – Witnesses Say”.

 And Somali Memo claimed that “This afternoon, a drone crashed into a suburb of Kuunya Barroow, about 90 kilometers off the coast of Barawe.
 A journalist in the Lower Shabelle region said the shelling injured a 70-year-old woman and a minor.
 Witnesses said the victims were taken to a local hospital for treatment.”

 The claims came at a time when al Shabaab was attempting to promote claims of high and indiscriminate civilian harm from US actions.

 SONNA state media said the two strikes had targeted senior al Shabaab operatives, while according to the Somali Ministry of Information, an early afternoon strike near Kunya Barrow “killed two AS militants while also destroying one vehicle.”
 This may therefore represent the second event declared by AFRICOM.

-According to the second quarterly civilian casualty assessment, the incident is currently under review from AFRICOM.
+According to the third and fourth quarterly civilian casualty assessment, the incident is currently under review from AFRICOM.

 The incident occured in the afternoon.